Academic Affairs Mission Statement

 It is the student’s responsibility to see that all of the graduation requirements are fulfilled.

 The Undergraduate Curriculum

 - Electives or Minor

 I. General Education Core

-- Christian Values and Theology: 3 courses that encourage students to reflect upon the meaning and value of the Catholic faith, to live in a manner consistent with Catholic teaching and tradition, and, in light of that faith and teaching, to evaluate human action and decision, to make moral choices, and to accept responsibility for them.
+- Christian Values and Theology: Nine credits that encourage students to reflect upon the meaning and value of the Catholic faith, to live in a manner consistent with Catholic teaching and tradition, and, in light of that faith and teaching, to evaluate human action and decision, to make moral choices, and to accept responsibility for them.
 The Values Seminar is a capstone for the General Education Core.